 And yet.
 A fantastic excuse to wiggle out of the whole thing presented itself.
 Four hours before the competition was due to kick-off, I had to go under a general anesthetic.
 I emailed Raindance and explained, “I’d hate to let you guys down by…being asleep.
 Maybe I’ll apply to the next one.
 Will there be a next one?”
 They said.
 “You can go last.”
 Right.

-Going under the anaesthetic, I wasn’t worried about the surgery, too busy practicing my pitch in my head and stressing about what might actually come out of my mouth, if I managed to wake up on time.
+Going under the general anaesthetic, I wasn’t worried about the surgery, too busy practicing my pitch in my head and stressing about what might actually come out of my mouth, if I managed to wake up on time.

 Wake I did, and in plenty of time.
 I watched the other pitches, picked favorites, learned a few tricks.
 Then, suddenly, I was up.
 Elliot Grove cracked a joke about him being a Tough Old Broad.
 My nerves dissipated.
 I remembered that this was about Nina.
 I got out of my own way and focused on doing her justice as a fearless champion of the underdog, as a Martini-drinking, CBD Oil vaping, rule-breaking force.